swaptacular/swpt_accounts/protocol.rst

 It is important to note that the currency issuers (aka the debtors) use the same protocol to communicate with the accounting server as the currency holders (aka the creditors).
-The "only" difference being that issuers' accounts (also called debtors' accounts) will have negative account balances.
+The "only" difference is that issuers' accounts (also called debtors' accounts) will have negative account balances.